Kjeld Rimberg: Consulting career

 In 1989 Rimberg had become chairman of the Norwegian Polytechnic Society.
 He remained so until 1991.
 In 1990 he became a board member of Den Norske Hypotekforening and Rogalandsforskning, and chairman of Norsk Nyetablering.
 He was also chair of Chr.
 Grøner and Terramar, and deputy chair of Byggholt.
 After resigning Rimberg started his own consulting firm.
 In 1990 he was a project adviser in Statkraft, He was also an adviser for the Norwegian School of Management.
 He also hired other consultants to work in the company, including Siri Hatlen.

 Rimberg chaired Nationaltheatret from 1992 to 2001.
 He was chairman of Forskningsparken, Anthon B Nilsen, STEP, and Berstad Wallendahl, a board member of Aschehoug, Norge 2005, and Aker.
-He has also been an owner in Aker.
+He was also an owner in Aker.
 In 2006 he had 10,300 stocks in the company, through his own company Kjeld Rimberg & Co.

-He is a fellow of the Norwegian Academy of Technological Sciences.
+He was a fellow of the Norwegian Academy of Technological Sciences.